pingone-davinci/documentation/docs/whatsapp-business/README.md

 * You must have a working permanent access token.
 * You must have the current version of the graph API.
 * You must have a valid and approved message template.
+* You must have valid **to** and **from** WhatsApp phone numbes in order to send messages.
 ---

 # Using the connector in a flow

-[Describe how to use the connector after it has been set up.]
+Once the connector is properly configured and added to the flow studio sandbox you will have the ability to send templated messsages to yout WhatsApp customers (**all messages use cases directly rely upon the users created message templates.**).

+[ To add a connector to the flow studio click the plus(+) button in the bottom left-hand corner of the screen and search for the desired connector. ]

-You can use the connector in a variety of use cases, such as:
+You can use the WhatsApp connector in a variety of use cases, such as:

-## [Use case]

-[Describe how to use the connector in this use case.
-Does it come with a related flow template?
-Is there a generic use case flow to follow in the Singular Key core documentation?]

-## [Use case]
+* Sending customers an automated, personal welcome/goodbye message.
+* Sending customers a confirmation message regarding a purchased product.
+* Sending customers reminders about current or upcoming deals and promotions.

+**The WhatsApp connector must have a trigger block before it will send any messages to the WhatsApp API.**

+## Text Message Template

+## Media Message Template

 [Describe how to use the connector in this use case.
 Does it come with a related flow template?
 Is there a generic use case flow to follow in the Singular Key core documentation?]